 Luling is a somewhat small city located in the state of Texas.
 With a population of 5,764 people and two constituent neighborhoods, Luling is the 344th largest community in Texas.

-When you are in Luling, you'll notice that it is more blue-collar than most other communities in America.
-35.21% of Luling’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities, Luling isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Luling are a mix of both white- and blue-collar jobs.
 Overall, Luling is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Luling who work in healthcare suport services (15.02%), office and administrative support (9.56%), and sales jobs (5.88%).
+There are especially a lot of people living in Luling who work in healthcare suport services (12.71%), office and administrative support (9.84%), and food service (7.72%).

-Luling is a very ethnically-diverse city.
+Luling is an extremely ethnically-diverse city.
 The people who call Luling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luling residents report their race to be White, followed by Black or African-American.
 Luling also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 44.08% of the city’s residents.
-Important ancestries of people in Luling include English, Irish, Czech, and Polish.
+People of Hispanic or Latino origin account for 41.07% of the city’s residents.
+Important ancestries of people in Luling include English, Czech, Irish, and Scots-Irish.

 The most common language spoken in Luling is English.
 Other important languages spoken here include Spanish and Italian.